eenblam/peekapp/README.md

 I was finally able to debug what was happening in `scapy.arch.common.get_if`, link it back to Click, and move on.

-At this point, it was past noon on Saturday, and I'd been at an impasse since Wednesday night.
+At this point, it was Saturday afternoon, and I'd been at an impasse for three days.
 I decided to keep my own pipes module both for the sake of time and to avoid debugging around PipeEngine's threads.
-I would enjoy forking the project at a later date to again try using `scapy.pipetool`, but doing so would require a substantial rewrite of several components, such as `peekapp.alerts`.
+I would enjoy forking the project at a later date to again try using `scapy.pipetool`, but doing so would require a rewrite of several components, such as `peekapp.alerts`.

 Despite getting an early start (see git logs,)